awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.ReadWriteCapacityMode.md

 + Write up to 6 KB per second \(1 KB × 6 write capacity units\)\.
 + Perform transactional write requests of up to 3 KB per second\.

-For more information, see [Managing Throughput Settings on Provisioned Tables](ProvisionedThroughput.md)\.
+For more information, see [Managing Settings on DynamoDB Provisioned Capacity Tables](ProvisionedThroughput.md)\.

  *Provisioned throughput* is the maximum amount of capacity that an application can consume from a table or index\.
 If your application exceeds your provisioned throughput capacity on a table or index, it is subject to request throttling\.